 In this ECG#2 above, the T-waves are slightly more blunt at the peak, there is a normal QRS duration with a long QTc at 450 ms, the ST segment is straightened (less upward concavity, steeper ST segment) which results in an area under the curve (integral) that is larger than in either hyperkalemia or early repol (i.e., the T-wave is "fat")

-Below (ECG #3) is a case of a patient who presented feeling moderately ill:
+This patient presented feeling moderately ill:

 EKG #3, hyperkalemia, QTc 497 ms, QRS 102 ms (normal is less than 110ms)

 |See V4 especially.
 The ST segment is horizontal until it abruptly rises to a very peaked T-wave.
 The T-wave is "tented" to a point.|

 EKG #4, early repolarization, QTc 455 ms, QRS 82 ms

 |Notice the ST segments here are not nearly as flat, and the rise to a peaked T-wave, especially in lead V4, not nearly as steep|

 This patient, then did not get immediate treatment for hyperK.

 I saw these ECGs at a slightly later time than the resident, recognized the difference and, worried about the patient, started toward his bedside.
 As I was approaching the patient, he had a v fib arrest.
 He was immediately resuscitated, then his K returned at 7.0 mEq/L. This was a presumed hyperkalemic arrest.

 Some say you don't need to treat hyperK unless there is QRS widening.
 They claim that peaked T-waves are not enough.
 This is only one case, and anecdotal, but we found no other etiology of arrest in this patient.
 I always treat immediately if the ECG is affected by hyperK.